English

 2023

-Duo with Laurie Anderson at the Baryshnikov at 75 concert at Kaatsbaan Arts Center, with Regina Spektor, Diana Krall, and others
+Duo with Laurie Anderson at the Baryshnikov at 75 concert “the Day of the Music and Celebration” at Kaatsbaan Arts Center, with Regina Spektor, Diana Krall, and others

-Artist in Residence - Loyola University Chicago - one semester-long course on Japanese traditional and contemporary performing arts, worked with the jazz and percussion ensembles and the choir.
+Artist in Residence - Loyola University Chicago - taught a course on Japanese traditional and contemporary performing arts, worked with the jazz and percussion ensembles and the choir.

 Asia Society of Texas presentation of Genji with members of the Houston Ballet